AutoPas/AutoPas/README.md

 * If you have `n` functors within one iteration and update the particle position only at the end or start of the iteration, the rebuildFrequency and the samplingRate have to be a multiple of `n`.

 ### Inserting additional particles
-When inserting additional particles, you always have to enforce a containerUpdate before doing that on ALL AutoPas instances, i.e., on all mpi processes, by calling
+Before inserting additional particles (e.g. through a grand-canonical thermostat ), you always have to enforce a containerUpdate on ALL AutoPas instances, i.e., on all mpi processes, by calling
 ```C++
 autoPas.updateContainerForced();
 ```